Train: Dieselization and increased competition

-World War II brought great destruction to existing railroads across Europe, Asia, and Africa.
+World War II caused widespread destruction of existing railroads across Europe, Asia, and Africa.
 Following the war's conclusion in 1945, nations which had suffered extensive damage to their railroad networks took the opportunity provided by Marshall Plan funds (or economic assistance from the USSR and Comecon, for nations behind the Iron Curtain) and advances in technology to convert their trains to diesel or electric power.
 France, Russia, Switzerland, and Japan were leaders in adopting widespread electrified railroads, while other nations focused primarily on dieselization.
 By 1980, the majority of the world's steam locomotives had been retired, though they continued to be used in parts of Africa and Asia, along with a few holdouts in Europe and South America.
-China was the last country to fully dieselize, due to its abundant coal reserves; steam locomotives were used to haul mainline trains as late as 2005 in Inner Mongolia.
+China was the last country to dieselize fully, due to its abundant coal reserves; steam locomotives were used to haul mainline trains as late as 2005 in Inner Mongolia.

-Trains began to face strong competition from automobiles and freight trucks in the 1930s, which greatly intensified following World War II.
+Trains began to face strong competition from automobiles and freight trucks in the 1930s, and this competition intensified greatly following World War II.
 After the war, air transport also became a significant competitor for passenger trains.
 Large amounts of traffic shifted to these new forms of transportation, resulting in a widespread decline in train service, both freight and passenger.
 A new development in the 1960s was high-speed rail, which runs on dedicated rights of way and travels at speeds of 150 mph or greater.
 The first high-speed rail service was the Japanese Shinkansen, which entered service in 1964.
-In the following decades, high speed rail networks were developed across much of Europe and Eastern Asia, providing fast and reliable service competitive with automobiles and airplanes.
+In the following decades, high-speed rail networks were developed across much of Europe and Eastern Asia, providing fast and reliable service competitive with automobiles and airplanes.
 The first high-speed train in the Americas was Amtrak's Acela in the United States, which entered service in 2000.

 China operates an extensive high speed rail network.

 To the present day

 Towards the end of the 20th century, increased awareness of the benefits of trains for transport led to a revival in their use and importance.
-Freight trains are significantly more efficient than trucks, while also emitting far fewer greenhouse gas emissions per ton-mile; passenger trains are also far more energy efficient than other modes of transport.
-According to the International Energy Agency, "On average, rail requires 12 times less energy and emits 7–11 times less GHGs per passenger-km travelled than private vehicles and airplanes, making it the most efficient mode of motorised passenger transport.
+Freight trains are significantly more efficient than trucks and emit far fewer greenhouse gas emissions per ton-mile; passenger trains are also far more energy-efficient than other modes of transport.
+According to the International Energy Agency, "On average, rail requires 12 times less energy and emits 7–11 times less GHGs per passenger-km traveled than private vehicles and airplanes, making it the most efficient mode of motorized passenger transport.
 Aside from shipping, freight rail is the most energy-efficient and least carbon-intensive way to transport goods."
 As such, rail transport is considered an important part of achieving sustainable energy.
 Intermodal freight trains, carrying double-stack shipping containers, have since the 1970s generated significant business for railroads and gained market share from trucks.
 Increased use of commuter rail has also been promoted as a means of fighting traffic congestion on highways in urban areas.